adjtomo/seisflows/docs/manual/manual.rst

 - As described :ref:`above <job_submission>`, SeisFlows uses two input files, ``paths.py`` and ``parameters.py``.
 Problems could arise if parameters from SeisFlows input files conflict with parameters from solver input file.
 Users must make sure that there are no conflicts between SeisFlows parameters and solver parameters.

-- In the solver routines, it is natural to represent velocity models as dictionaries, with different keys corresponding to different material parameters.
-In the optimization routines, it natural to represent velocity models as vectors.
+- In the solver routines, it's natural to represent velocity models as dictionaries, with different keys corresponding to different material parameters.
+In the optimization routines, it's natural to represent velocity models as vectors.
 To convert back and forth between these two representations, a pair of utility functions--``split`` and ``merge``--are included in solver.base.

 .. _system: